rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### left

-- getter for left x position of the video player
+Getter that retrieves the `left x` position of the video player.

 ```js
 VideoPlayer.position(100, 200)